LogoLogo

 How to restrict Release permissions for fine-grained control

-Release has power user access to your AWS account to create and deploy infrastructure and code there.
+Release has access to your AWS account to create and deploy infrastructure and code there.
 This gives Release sufficient permissions to spin up clusters, load balancers, RDS databases, and snapshots, configure DNS, and more.
 However, you may want to restrict the level of access Release is granted to your account.

-AWS supports permissions boundaries to restrict an IAM entity's access to services and resources in your account.
+AWS supports to restrict an IAM entity's access to services and resources in your account.
 A permissions boundary binds an access policy to a role or user that limits the permissions of the entity.
 For example, while Release's power user access allows it to request full access to all S3 buckets, you can apply a boundary policy that restricts Release's access to buckets with specific names or prefixes, or allows Release read-only permissions and not delete permissions.

 You can apply a permissions boundary to Release's default console role.
 A permissions boundary will only restrict access to the subset of activities you define and will not impact the functionality of Release.
 During the course of normal operations, for example, it might not be necessary to provision any infrastructure or create DNS zones in the customer account—this level of access is only required during upgrades or when building a new cluster.
 In such a case, the normal day-to-day operations of the default Release role can be restricted by a permissions boundary, which can be temporarily expanded or removed when more access is required.